Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - A summary of your relevant experience and skills

-- A statement of your interest in the position and the company
+- Expressing your enthusiasm for the position and the company

 - Providing a professional closing and your contact details

-Here’s an example of how to write a resume:
+Here’s an example of how to write a resume

-I am writing to let you know of my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-I am highly skilled and experienced [Your profession], I believe I would be the perfect candidate to be considered for this job.
+I am writing to let you know of my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As an expert and experienced [Your profession], I believe I would make the ideal choice for this job.

-Thank you for your consideration of my application.
-I am looking forward to hearing from you.
+Thank you for taking the time to consider my application.
+I am looking forward to getting in touch with you.

 Sincerely,